-The Joliet Police Department’s K9 Unit was created in 1980.
-The current unit (2019) has five officers assigned to it.
-Our Department has four Police Service Dogs.
-Two K9 teams are attached to the Department’s Special Operations Squad (SOS/SWAT).
+The Joliet Police Department’s K-9 Unit was created in 1980.
+The current unit has a Sergeant, Unit Traininer, four Officers, and four Police Service Dogs.
+Three K-9's are dual-purpose (narcotics & tracking).
+One K-9 is single-purpose (narcotics).
+One K-9 team is currently attached to the department’s Special Operations Squad.

 The police canine’s main function is as a locating tool:

 - Narcotic Detection

 - Building & Area Searches

 - Evidence Recovery

 The police canine is the only weapon an officer can use that can be recalled after being deployed.
 It also cannot be used against the officer.
 The canine draws focus to itself without an officer present.

 Most police canines are trained to smell for narcotics, whether it be during a building or vehicle search.
 Most, including the Joliet Police Department K-9s, will scent for the following:

 - Methamphetamine (including ecstasy and LSD)